logo

 Arbitration and Conciliation Act, 1996

 Under the Arbitration and Conciliation Act, 1996, disputes can be resolved through arbitration, offering faster, confidential, and fair resolution.
-Section 7 mandates arbitration if included in the Fixed –Cost Agreement, while Section 8 allows courts to refer disputes to arbitration
+Section 7 mandates arbitration if included in the General Contractor Agreement, while Section 8 allows courts to refer disputes to arbitration.

 An arbitration clause in your agreement ensures benefits like: